google/graphicsfuzz/docs/glsl-fuzz-reduce.md

 image and, optionally, the run log from running the shader job includes the regular expression `ERROR`.
-This reduction kind is typically used **without** `--preserve-semantics`, so the the reducer can change the semantics of the shader;
+This reduction kind is typically used **without** `--preserve-semantics`, so the reducer can change the semantics of the shader;
 we are usually reducing a crash or incorrect shader compilation error, so changing the semantics of the shaders is fine, as they should still compile and run.
 Note that the reducer always produces valid shaders that should compile.